 Dropbox is an online file sharing service used to synchronise documents across desktop PCs, tablets, mobile phones and more.
 You may find it useful when testing your ebook.

-The following example shows how to test an EPUB format ebook in the iBooks app on an iPad using Dropbox.
+The following example shows how to test an EPUB format ebook in the iBooks (now Books) app on an iPad using Dropbox.
 (The same workflow applies to other apps.
 Just select the appropriate one with the Open In… option.)

 Locate the file in Dropbox

 (Note: Dropbox now has an ebook-viewer function which will attempt to display your file.
 Don’t use it.
 It’s terrible.
 You need to download the ebook file and view it in a dedicated reader app.)